CKs-Technology-News/PrivacyTools/README.md

 - [BlahDNS](https://blahdns.com/) – A hobby Adblock DNS project with DoH, DoT, DoQ, DNSCryptv2 support.
 In theory you can self-host it, the source code is there, I maybe post a guide.
 - [Core DNS](https://coredns.io/) – CoreDNS is a DNS server.
 It is written in Go.
 It can be used in a multitude of environments because of its flexibility.
 - [NSD](https://github.com/NLnetLabs/nsd) – The NLnet Labs Name Server Daemon (NSD) is an authoritative, RFC compliant DNS nameserver.
 [Here](https://www.youtube.com/watch?v=aq8J6pgRr0w) is a quick guide.
-- [PowerDNS](https://www.powerdns.com/) – PowerDNS, founded in the late 1990s, is a premier supplier of open source DNS software, services and support
+- [PowerDNS](https://www.powerdns.com/) – PowerDNS, founded in the late 1990s, is a premier supplier of open source DNS software, services and support.
 - [DNS over TLS and TOR with Pi-Hole](https://github.com/piskyscan/dns_over_tls_over_tor) – Instructions for setting up DNS over TLS over TOR.

 ### [Mobile Ad-blocking](#mobile-ad-blocking)